Table of Contents

 The Support Living Program does not cover the participant’s room and board expenses.
 Participants are expected to pay for those expenses using Social Security or Supplemental Security Income.
 Within limits, family members are also permitted to supplement their loved one’s expenses.

-This program is available to seniors statewide; however, not every county has approved supportive living facilities.
+The Supportive Living Program is available to seniors statewide.
+However, not every county has approved supportive living facilities.
 Participants may be required to move to a county other than their own to receive care.
 A list, by county, of approved facilities is available here.